Delirium

 Help keep your loved one thinking clearly:

 - Arrange for friends and family to visit.
-Keep visitors to one or two people at a time.
+Keep visitors to 1 or 2 people at a time.

 - Gently remind them where they are and what is going on.